qdrk/fpvsim-timer-app/README.md

-### FPVSIM Timer - An opensource free modern cross platform FPV lap timing and race coaching system.
+### FPVSIM Timer - An opensource modern cross platform FPV lap timing and race coaching system.
 Compatible with both analog and HD FPV systems.

 #### 3.0 is out, please check it out on the [Releases page](https://github.com/qdrk/fpvsim-timer-app/releases).